jundalisay/superbnetlify/content/en/research/bohr/quantum/part-1/section-3.md

 are invariant for such special transformations of the system for which the central symmetry is maintained.
 This follows 31 immediately from the fact that the angular momentum in transformations of this type remains invariant, and that the equations of motion for the radial coordinate as long as p2 remains constant are the same as for a system of one degree of freedom.
-On the basis of (16), Sommerfeld has, as mentioned in the introduction, obtained a brilliant explanation of the fine structure of the lines in the hydrogen spectrum, due to the change of the mass of the electron with its velocity.1 )
-To this theory we shall come back in Part II.
+On the basis of (16), Sommerfeld has, as mentioned in the introduction, obtained a brilliant explanation of the fine structure of the lines in the hydrogen spectrum, due to the change of the mass of the electron with its velocity.1) To this theory we shall come back in Part II.

-As pointed out by Epstein2
-) and Schwarzschild3
-) the
-1
-) In this connection it may be remarked that conditions of the same type as (16) were proposed independently by W. Wilson (Phil.
+As pointed out by Epstein 2) and Schwarzschild 3) the 1) In this connection it may be remarked that conditions of the same type as (16) were proposed independently by W. Wilson (Phil.
 Mag.
 XXIX p.
 795 (1915) and XXXI p.
 156 (1916)), but by him applied
 only to the simple Keplerian motion described by the electron in the